matter-labs/zksync-web-era-docs/docs/reference/architecture/differences-with-ethereum.md

 #### Address derivation

-For EraVM bytecode, zkSync Era uses a distinct address derivation method compared to Ethereum.
+For zkEVM bytecode, zkSync Era uses a distinct address derivation method compared to Ethereum.
 The precise formulas can be found in our SDK, as demonstrated below:

 ```typescript